Host a Project SEED Program

 - Contact local high school teachers to recruit students

 Project SEED students are given meaningful and safe, hands-on research chemistry-related projects that expose them to working in a laboratory as a scientist.
-Projects are suggested by mentors and reviewed by an ACS committee to make sure they are exciting, meaningful, and doable by a high school student.
+Projects proposals are submitted by mentors and reviewed by ACS Project SEED Committee.

 Types of Projects